nam-doan16/NNTBulletJournal/README.md

 ##### Interface Segregation
 We followed this by separating the responsibilities of interfaces and ensuring that there were no unnecessary methods that any classes that implement them will have to override.
+For instance, our controller interfaces usually only hold the run method to avoid unnecessary method implementation.

 ##### Dependency Injection
 A lot of our objects are dependent on other objects as we have a lot of objects in the parameters of other objects such as our controllers who are passed in things like tasks or events.
+This is the same for a lot of our views.
+For instance, our calendar view has a CalendarController passed in as a parameter.

 ### Screenshots of GUI features
 ![](splashscreen.png)